 Talks covered current research in the unique needs of women before and during pregnancy and lactation, and how those nutritional needs impact the lifelong health of the mother and her offspring.

-- A working group is developing a consensus document that will be published in fall 2019.
+- A consensus document will be published soon.

-If you would like to be part of the coalition, or get updates about the planning for the next conference, email for details.
+If you would like to get updates about the 2021 conference, email for details.

 2019 conference details